cecilekremer/mpox_transmission/README.md

 * ***Serial interval***: if only one contact is reported, how likely is it that transmission occurred? (see AJE paper)

-* Estimate serial interval / incubation period using onset of rash instead of general symptom onset --> check how much data is available
+* Estimate ~serial interval /~ incubation period using onset of rash instead of general symptom onset

 * PCR-Ct values available to estimate infection time? (depending on sample type)